 4. Add floured short ribs to the hot oil and sear about 1 - 2 minutes on each side until crisp and golden.
 Depending on the size of your dutch oven and ribs, you may need to complete this step in a few rounds (about two ribs at a time) as to not over-crowd the pan.
 Set seared ribs aside (with the onion) while the other ribs cook.

-Technically, the Korean Style Short Ribs can be enjoyed right out of the oven.
+Technically, the Korean Style Short Ribs can be enjoyed right out of the oven (or slow cooker).
 However, for the best flavor, we recommend allowing the meat to rest and cool overnight.
 Remove the lid from the dutch oven to allow steam to escape.
 After some cooling at room temperature, transfer the dutch oven to the refrigerator to chill for the night.

 6. The next day, remove the Korean-Style Short Ribs from, the refrigerator about 45 minutes before meal time.
 Some of the fat from the dish will have cooled and hardened on the surface of the sauce.
 It will likely be a bright orange/reddish color due to the gochujang in the marinade.
 Use a spoon to scoop and discard the top layer of fat.
 Use tongs to remove the short ribs and onion and set aside.
 (You can discard the onion now, if you wish.)
 Set the sauce over medium heat and bring to a simmer.
 Allow the sauce to reduce to thicken about 10 - 20 minutes or until thick enough to coat the back of a spoon.